SyedAejazAhmed/Brigade-Workshop-Inauguration/README.md

 Overall sentiment is positive and structurally consistent.
 The event delivery model is sound; iterative improvements should focus on polishing secondary experience layers (onboarding, supplemental materials, interactivity pacing).
 The framework here offers a repeatable, privacy-conscious baseline for future cycles.

 ---
-*Maintained by the Data Analytics Club.*
+*Maintained by the Data Analytics Club.Department of Artificial Intelligence and Data Science, St. Joseph's College of Engineering*